MidnightBSD/mport-manager/README.md

 To run:
 sudo mport-manager

+## Breaking Changes
+0.2.0 requires libmport 2.2.0 or higher

+0.1.5 Currently this only works with libmport 2.1.5 and lower.
+There is a public API change around that release.
 NOTE:
 0.7 is partially supported as long as you're runing a recent stable rather than the ISO for the release.

 As libdispatch was not complied with blocks support in 0.7, ifdef's with DISPATCH are guarding those sections.

-## Breaking Changes
-Currently this only works with libmport 2.1.5 and lower.
-There is a public API change around that release.

 ## License